Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

     print("------------------------------------------")
 ```

-Note: The Healthcare Entities Analysis service is available only in the v3.1 API version.
+Note: The Healthcare Entities Analysis service is available in API version v3.1 and up.

 ### Multiple Analysis